-Your MRI scan will be reported by a Radiologist (Diagnostic Imaging specialist Doctor).
+Your MRI scan will be reported on by a Diagnostic Imaging specialist - e.g. Radiologist or Reporting Radiographer.

-The report will be issued to your referring GP or Consultant team who will inform you of the next steps in your care pathway.
+The report will be issued to your referring General Practitioner or Consultant team who will inform you of the next steps in your care pathway.

-The availability of the report can vary dependent on the type and complexity of the imaging examination.
+The availability of the report can vary depending on the type and complexity of the imaging examination.